Neutrinomic/icp-academy/_glossary/AMM.md

 **Further Exploration:**

-- Explore how **Sonic** on ICP reduces user transaction costs through its reverse gas model.
+- Explore how **KongSwap** on ICP reduces user transaction costs through its reverse gas model.
 - Investigate how **cross-chain AMMs** will revolutionize liquidity across multiple blockchain networks.
 - Compare the transaction speeds and cost efficiencies of AMMs on **Ethereum** and **ICP** to see the impact of differing network architectures.